 Gabriella Lascano is one such influencer who publicly shared her weight loss journey over social media.
 After being a central part of the body positivity movement, the plus-sized celebrity created ripples within the fashion world last year by announcing her weight loss goals and denouncing the plus size movement.

 Weight loss drugs such as Mysimba tablets can be life-changing for people with high BMIs or those who are at risk of life-limiting health conditions because of their weight.
+For some, surgical interventions like duodenal switch surgery can also be a viable option.
 Just take a look at Kelly Clarkson who has lost a significant amount of weight recently following a difficult divorce and a diagnosis of pre-diabetes.
 Kelly’s weight loss involved becoming more active, adjusting her diet, and taking a prescription medication, although she has not revealed which one, resulting in weight loss of more than 60lbs.

 Anger in the industry